Logo Futurismo

 What would be a better place than this little islet to work on your tan and swim in the Atlantic?
 Plus, due to the shape of the islet, there are usually very few or no waves at all.
 It is a peaceful environment for the whole family.

 But what is this crater doing here, and why does it attract not only travellers but also biologists and athletes from all over the world?
 In this post, we will discover the history and geology of this wonderful place.
-Furthermore, we will give you all the tips you need to know before going to Ilhéu de Vila Franca to have a great time at the “Princess Ring”.
+Furthermore, we will provide you with all the necessary tips to ensure a great time at the “Princess Ring” in Ilhéu de Vila Franca.

 Contents hide